FALL CAMP: Mckenzie bridge, OR

 THURSDAY

 Arrive at Horse Creek Lodge for social hour and to settle in.
-We’ll kick things off with a welcome to camp and what-to-expect intro session followed by dinner.
+We’ll kick things off with a welcome to camp and what-to-expect intro + skills session, followed by dinner.
 Before we hit the hay, we’ll prep you for tomorrow’s ride and answer any questions.

 FRIDAY